HM Prison Geelong: History

 The gaol was built by prisoners who slept on high security barges on Corio Bay during construction.
 The three-storey central block is cruciform with east and west wings serving as cells, the north wing as an administration block, and the southern wing as a kitchen, hospital and a tailoring workshop.
 The Australian Army used the prison as a detention barracks during, and for a few years after, World War II.

 The government closed the gaol in 1991 and the site now operates as a museum.
 It is open to the public on Saturdays, Sundays and daily during public and school holidays.
 The gaol remains mostly unchanged.
 A gallows exhibit recreates the 1863 hanging of James Murphy, who battered Constable Daniel O'Boyle to death at the Warrnambool court house.
-He was the last person hanged at the gaol.
 Cell 47 is of special interest as it contains a mural painted on a wall by a prisoner, titled Window of Freedom.
+In 2021, buildings constructed in the 1970s were removed to restore the site to a more historic look.
+The prison has also operated ghost tours, which have been critiqued by academics for minimizing the actions that took place at the prison.

-The Gaol is now referred to as the "Old Geelong Gaol".
-Some believe the gaol may be haunted and several paranormal research groups have visited the site.
+As of 2025, the museum operates a virtual reality experience, End of the Rope: Shadows of Capital Punishment, showcasing a simulated historic execution.